palexander23/esp32-vervet-monkey-bot/README.md

 You may need to add the Python/Script directory and the make/bin directory to your PATH variable.
 The locations of these directories will be specific to your installation.

+## Setting Up the ESP32
+Before uploading code to the ESP32, the proprietary micropython environment built for this project must be uploaded.
+See the `README.md` in the micropython_port directory.

+## Building the software
+Running the following command should upload the python code and open a PuTTY prompt.
+You have to reset the board after the upload is complete.